Asian American Plays, Authors (S-T)

 - Salesman (Gungho Projects, 2018)

 In 1983, Arthur Miller traveled to Beijing to direct a production of his play Death of a Salesman at the People’s Art Theater.
-The translator and lead actor, Ying Ruocheng, was a well-known figure who would go on to become China’s Vice-Minister of Culture and star in The Last Emperor.
-Just six years after the end of the Cultural Revolution, this unprecedented production brought a slice of American culture to a society that was only just started to come into contact with the outside world after more than a decade of isolation.
-The collisions and misunderstandings during the rehearsal process throw up new questions about this iconic play.
-What does it mean to translate a story, not just linguistically but also culturally – and what is lost (or gained) along the way?
+The translator and lead actor, Ying Ruocheng, would go on to become China’s Vice-Minister of Culture and star in The Last Emperor.
+Just six years after the end of the Cultural Revolution, this unprecedented production brought a slice of American culture to a society that was only just started to come into contact with the outside world.
+The collisions and misunderstandings during the rehearsal process throw up new questions about this play.
+What does it mean to translate a story, linguistically and culturally – and what is lost (or gained) along the way?